AdobeDocs/experience-manager-cloud-service.en/help/assets/organize-assets.md

 ## Use tags to organize assets {#use-tags-to-organize-assets}

 You can use folders or tags or both to organize assets.
-Adding tags to assets makes them more easy to retrieve during a search.
+Adding tags to assets makes them easier to retrieve during a search.
 To add tags to an asset, follow these steps:

 1. In the Digital Asset Manager, double-click the asset to open it.
 1. In the **Tags** area, open the menu to reveal the available tags.
 Select tags as appropriate.
 To delete a tag, hover the pointer over the tag and click `X` to delete it.